 This course is designed to cover the full range of business communications whether it be external/internal written, oral, and/or nonverbal.
-An application emphasis will be used, whether by traditional methods or by technology.
-This course will require the effective and efficient demonstration of electronic communication as well as the electronic communication system.
+An application emphasis will be used whether by traditional methods or by technology.
+This course will require the effective and efficient demonstration of electronic communication as well as the electronic communication systems.
 This course should immediately improve business communication skills while building a desire to further develop power in communicating.
-Pre-requisites: CIS 112, CIS 118, ENGL 120, COMM 110.
-Fall.
-Online: Spring.
+Pre-requisites: CIS 112, CIS 118, ENGL 120 and COMM 110.
+Fall, Spring.

-BUSN 336 APPLIED STATISTICS (IT CERTIFICATE LEVELIII)
+BUSN 336 APPLIED STATISTICS (IT CERTIFICATE LEVEL III)

 This course examines the basic concepts of probability and statistics and incorporates them in business and social science settings.
 Included are inferential statistics topics such as estimation, hypothesis testing, analysis of variance, and regression techniques.
 A limited number of non-parametric techniques will be explored.
-Pre-requisites: CIS 112, CIS 114, CIS 116, CIS 118, MATH 103.
-Fall.
+Pre-requisites: CIS 112, CIS 114, CIS 116, CIS 118, and MATH 103.
+Fall, Spring; Fall 2008 online.